Bmoel/465-Research-Papers/README.md

 # 465_Research_Papers

-* For readability papers for each can be found in pdf format in each folder
+* For readability, there is a pdf of each paper included in each folder